dj-on-github/python_termbox_util/README.md

 A library to sit on top of termbox in python to provide a bunch of curses like functions and virtual viewplanes.

 Termbox is nice and all, but curses provides more goodies to play with.
-This library sits provides a number of curses-like functions to draw on a termbox screen.
+This library provides a number of curses-like functions to draw on a termbox screen.

-A viewplane class lets you create virtual viewplanes of arbitary size and map a viewport onto the viewplan in the real termbox display.
+A viewplane class lets you create virtual viewplanes of arbitary size and map a viewport onto the viewplane in the real termbox display.
 The viewplane functions match the termbox_util functions and so you can embed viewplanes in viewplanes.

 This is not fine, mature code.
 I'm just throwing it out there so it doesn't get